Climate Change Preparedness in the North Program project descriptions 2024 to 2025

 Bursting the Banks

-Funding for research that aims to better characterize the hydrology of Pangnirtung, especially the role of snow regime and its impact on flash flooding and drainage in the Duval River watershed and the community of Pangnirtung as climate changes.
+Funding for investigations research that aims to better characterize the hydrology of Pangnirtung, especially the role of snow regime and its impact on flash flooding and drainage in the Duval River watershed and the community of Pangnirtung as climate changes.
 The project also seeks to learn more about the ground thermal/hydraulic regime at select points near the river and bridge.
 It builds on an existing NRC- funded project, which involves water flow and quality monitoring of the Duval River.

 $598,575.00